Minbar of the al-Aqsa Mosque: Destruction and reconstruction

-On August 21, 1969, Michael Rohan, a disturbed Australian Christian fundamentalist, entered the mosque and set fire to the pulpit.
+On August 21, 1969, Michael Rohan, an Australian Christian fundamentalist, entered the mosque and set fire to the pulpit.
 The resulting blaze destroyed the pulpit and damaged the surrounding area of the mosque, including the historic mihrab.
 The mosque underwent repairs and restoration over time, but the replacement of the minbar was a more complicated task which was not completed until 2007.
 The few surviving pieces of the original wooden minbar were moved to the Islamic Museum on the Haram al-Sharif (Temple Mount).

 A "Reconstruction Committee" based in Jordan was charged with reconstructing the minbar.
 An expert artist from Jerusalem, Jamal Badran al-Maqdisi, was hired to draw life-scale reproductions of the minbar's pieces and its decoration, based on the few surviving pieces of the original minbar, on photographs of the minbar before its destruction, and on comparisons with similar minbars and decorative objects contemporary with the minbar's original creation.
 A local engineering consultant office, Al-Mihrab for Islamic Architecture, was hired to reproduce the drawings in digital form.
 A local university in Amman, Al-Balqa Applied University, was charged with implementing the physical reconstruction under the direction of Dr. Mahmoud al-Balbisi.
 A team of 30 carpenters specialized in various aspects of woodworking were assembled from many different Muslim-majority countries including Turkey, Egypt, Morocco, Syria, Indonesia, and Jordan.
 The pieces of the minbar were crafted out of walnut wood, like the original.
 The pieces were then assembled in Amman first in order to compare the overall work with the appearance of the original minbar and to make further calibrations.
 Once the process was finished, the minbar was disassembled again and shipped in pieces to the al-Aqsa mosque, where it was reassembled on site.